-Responsible waste behaviour is not only good for the environment, it’s also attractive to potential partners, according to YouGov research commissioned by Veolia.
-The statistics revealed that littering is considered a major turnoff, and using a reusable bottle will help to secure second date!
-We're spreading some environmental love this Valentines Day by giving away FREE reusable water bottles.
+Responsible waste behaviours are great for the environment, and also attractive to potential partners, a YouGov research commissioned by Veolia shows.
+The statistics revealed, among others, that littering is a major turn-off for most Londoners, and recycling will help secure a second date!

 1. Make your own cards